Kelo v. City of New London: State legislation

-Prior to Kelo, eight states specifically prohibited the use of eminent domain for economic development except to eliminate blight: Arkansas, Florida, Kansas, Kentucky, Maine, New Hampshire, South Carolina and Washington.
+Prior to Kelo, nine states specifically prohibited the use of eminent domain for economic development except to eliminate blight: Arkansas, Florida, Kansas, Kentucky, Maine, Michigan, New Hampshire, South Carolina and Washington.
 As of April 2019, 45 states had enacted some type of reform legislation in response to the Kelo decision.
 Of those states, 22 enacted laws that severely inhibited the takings allowed by the Kelo decision, while the rest enacted laws that place some limits on the power of municipalities to invoke eminent domain for economic development.
 The remaining five states have not passed laws to limit the power of eminent domain for economic development.

 Arizona

 Proposition 207, the Private Property Rights Protection Act, passed in 2006.

 California

 Under pre-existing California law, takings (for conveyance to a private party, as opposed to a public use that may incidentally benefit private parties) were already illegal.